RCIS (CCI) - Registered Cardiovascular Invasive Specialist

 About

 The Registered Cardiovascular Invasive Specialist (RCIS) certification is offered by the Cardiovascular Credentialing International (CCI).
-The RCIS is available for nurses working in the specialty of cardiac catheterization.
-These nurses assist physicians in providing minimally invasive interventions to diagnose and treat cardiac conditions.
-Most often found in hospital settings, the cardiac catheterization lab nurse will monitor clients before and after the procedure and circulate and scrub during the procedure.
+The RCIS is available for nurses and other healthcare professionals working in the specialty of cardiac catheterization.
+These HCPs assist physicians in providing minimally invasive interventions to diagnose and treat cardiac conditions.
+Most often found in hospital settings, a cardiac catheterization lab nurse will monitor clients before and after the procedure and circulate and scrub during the procedure.
 With the continued prevalence of cardiovascular disease, the need for cardiac catheterization lab nurses will be a priority.

 For nurses working in cardiac catheterization labs, the RCIS professional certification offered by Cardiovascular Credentialing International (CCI) exemplifies the skills and knowledge required to care for complex health conditions within the procedural environment.